Paxion: Patching Action Knowledge in Video-Language Foundation Models

+In this work we propose the \ourbench{} benchmark for evaluating models' understanding of \theKnowledge{}, and reveal a major deficiency in state-of-the-art video-language foundation models in this area.
+We then propose \ours{} to patch in such action knowledge without compromising models' existing capabilities.
+We show that \ours{} significantly improves the model's action understanding while achieving competitive or superior performance on downstream tasks.
 One limitation of this work is that we only experimented with patching one type of knowledge.
 We intend to address this in future work, where we plan to expand \ours{} to patch broader aspects of physical knowledge such as object affordances and mental simulation, and to explore fusion with multiple learned Knowledge Patchers.
-Furthermore, we are interested in investigating the integration of interactive training into vision-language foundational models.
-This aims to overcome the inherent limitations posed by reliance on static data for training.
-Such an approach would equip these models with the ability to learn from and reason about visual and linguistic inputs in a more dynamic, interactive manner.
-Ultimately, this could significantly enhance their performance across a multitude of real-world tasks.